hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 ## Acceptance Tests

 ### Positive Tests
-- Create a contract that performs the `associate` and `dissociate` functions on a fungible token and ensure that the functions can be called successfully by an EOA.
+- Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on a fungible token and ensure that the functions can be called successfully by an EOA.
-- Create a contract that performs the `associate` and `dissociate` functions on an NFT and ensure that the functions can be called successfully by an EOA.
+- Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on an NFT and ensure that the functions can be called successfully by an EOA.
-- Create a contract that performs the `associate` and `dissociate` functions on a fungible token and ensure that the functions can be called successfully by a contract.
+- Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on a fungible token and ensure that the functions can be called successfully by a contract.
-- Create a contract that performs the `associate` and `dissociate` functions on an NFT and ensure that the functions can be called successfully by a contract.
+- Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on an NFT and ensure that the functions can be called successfully by a contract.
 - Ensure that the `associate` and `dissociate` functions disregards the signature when called via the token facade.

 ### Negative Tests